-The Reg14 Consultation Draft Weston Beggard NDP includes nine objectives which underpin an overarching vision and it is intended that these objectives will be delivered by 5 criteria based planning policies.
+The draft Weston Beggard NDP includes nine objectives which underpin an overarching vision and it is intended that these objectives will be delivered by 6 criteria based planning policies.
 Seven alternative options have been tested and consulted prior to policy selection.
+No settlement boundary has been given to Weston Beggard due to the dispersed nature of the settlement.

 The environmental appraisal of the Weston Beggard NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
 Stage A of the SEA process involved Scoping and Stage B provides a review and analysis of the NDP.
 Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the Draft Plan itself.
-Habitat Regulations Assessment (HRA) screening showed that a full HRA assessment was required due to parts of the area being within the River Wye (Including Lugg) SAC hydrological catchment.
-A separate report has been produced with this regard.